Is St. John's Wort For Anxiety And Moderate Depression Helpful?

 Can you use St. John’s wort as an anxiety treatment method?

-While a successful and helpful treatment protocol looks different for each patient based on their own unique experience, St. John's wort (hypericum perforatum) can be used by many for a helpful addition to other types of treatment methods, such as talk therapy or pharmaceutical intervention.
-Speaking with a clinician may help you to determine if St. John’s wort is an appropriate form of intervention to be used exclusively for anxiety or if you may benefit from pairing it with other supportive therapy types.
+While a successful and helpful treatment protocol looks different for each patient based on their own unique experience, St. John's wort (hypericum perforatum) can be used by many as a helpful addition to other types of treatment methods, such as talk therapy or pharmaceutical intervention.
+Speaking with a clinician may help you determine if St. John’s wort is an appropriate form of intervention to be used exclusively for anxiety or if you may benefit from pairing it with other supportive therapy types.

 How does St. John’s wort help improve mood and anxiety?

-How much St. Johns wort should I take for anxiety to prevent side effects?
+How much St. John's wort should I take for anxiety to prevent side effects?

 Hypericum perforatum might not be right for everyone